Highlights

 ../_images/Patch_loadcomparision.jpg

 The four panels correspond to four timesteps during the simulation.
 The colorscale represents the log-scaled load of each patch.
-The black lines show the borders of each MPI process’ portion of the box.
+The lines show the borders of each MPI process’ portion of the box.
 The MPI processes that are close to the hotspot tend to handle a smaller portion of the box.

 High-harmonic generation